emazou/big-query-visualizer/README.md

-## PART2-TEST Application Description
+## Big-Query-Visualizer Application Description

-PART2-TEST is a comprehensive full-stack application that combines the power of a Next.js frontend with a Django REST Framework backend.
+Big-Query-Visualizer is a comprehensive full-stack application that combines the power of a Next.js frontend with a Django REST Framework backend.
 This application is uniquely designed to perform bigquery queries through an intuitive graphical interface, eliminating the need for direct SQL input.

 ### Key Features